 Training your inspiratory muscles is a course of therapy aimed at strengthening the respiratory muscles and thereby improving the breathing ability and the respiratory system.

-Inspiratory muscle training (IMT) is normally aimed at people who suffer from asthma, bronchitis, COPD, and emphysema, which are people who daily experience trouble breathing due to narrow airways and swelling in their lungs.
-But inspiratory muscle training has also proven to be efficient in enhancing physical performance, and many people have therefore already breathing as part of their training, to improve endurance and overall performance.
+Inspiratory muscle training (IMT) is normally aimed for people who suffer from asthma, bronchitis, COPD, and emphysema, which are people who experience trouble breathing daily due to narrow airways and swelling in their lungs.
+But inspiratory muscle training has also proven to be efficient in enhancing physical performance, and many people have already implemented breathing as part of their training to improve endurance and overall performance.

 Training the respiratory muscles

 Respiratory muscle training can be defined as a technique that aims to improve the function of the respiratory muscles through specific exercises.
 It consists of a series of breathing exercises performed to increase the strength and endurance of the respiratory muscles and thereby improve the respiratory system.

 The relation between physical activity and the respiratory muscles